 On the flip side, thyroid function can be affected by a variety of other factors, which you can read about on my hypothyroidism page, like insufficient levels of iodine, selenium or tyrosine; pesticide or herbicide exposure; halides; other problems with the pituitary or hypothalamus; neurotransmitter depletion; insulin resistance; heavy metals; and genetic mutations.
 So, if the thyroid is inhibited from some other source, this can lead to constipation, cravings for sugar and carbs and other issues that could then contribute to overgrowth of Candida or SIBO as well, which would then lead to more impairment of adrenal and thyroid function.

 If you have not responded to thyroid treatment, or have observed the aforementioned events, then you should consider the possibility that adrenal fatigue is at the root of your thyroid problem.When the adrenal glands are supported and begin to get stronger again, they will stop downregulating the system and then hypothyroidism symptoms often just improve naturally by themselves, as the thyroid is permitted to restore normal functions.
-Additionally, as adrenal function improves, then medication may not be needed at all anymore.
+Additionally, as adrenal function improves, then medication may not be needed at all anymore or it may need to be reduced.
 According to Dr. Lam, a classic picture of someone who has low thyroid caused by poor adrenal function consists of high levels of thyroid binding globulin (TBG), low free T4, low free T3, high TSH, slow ankle reflex and low body temperature.

 Dr John T. Trowbridge.
 The Yeast Syndrome.
 Bantam (October 1, 1986)